 Any growth on the loan is immediately outside your estate for IHT purposes, which can help ‘cap’ the value of assets held inside your estate (avoid making the IHT liability worse), although a number of years is required in order to fully benefit from this.

-If you would like to discuss how Loan Trusts could benefit you, then please speak with your financial advisor or contact one of our Financial Planning Consultants who will be delighted to discuss this further with you.
+If you would like to discuss how Loan Trusts could benefit you, then please speak with your financial adviser or contact one of our Financial Planning Consultants who will be delighted to discuss this further with you.

 Please note the information contained is correct as at the date of this article.

-DisclaimersThe information set out in our publications is for information purposes only and does not constitute advice to undertake a particular transaction.
+DisclaimersCrowe Financial Planning UK Limited is authorised and regulated by the Financial Conduct Authority (‘FCA’) to provide independent financial advice.
+The information set out in this publication is for information purposes only and is based on our understanding of legislation, whether proposed or in force, and market practice at the time of writing.
+It does not constitute advice to undertake a particular transaction.
 Appropriate professional advice should be taken on specific issues before any course of action is pursued.
-Any advice provided by a Crowe Consultant will follow only after consideration of all aspect of our internal advice guidance.
+Any advice provided by a Crowe Consultant will follow only after consideration of all aspects of our internal advice guidance.
 Past performance is not a guide to future performance, nor a reliable indicator of future results or performance.
-The value of investments, and the income or capital entitlement which may derive from them, if any, may go down as well as up and is not guaranteed; therefore investors may not get back the amount originally invested.
-The Financial Conduct Authority does not regulate Trusts, Tax or Estate Planning. |
+The value of investments, and the income or capital entitlement which may derive from them, if any, may go down as well as up and is not guaranteed; therefore, investors may not get back the amount originally invested.
+The Financial Conduct Authority does not regulate Trusts, Tax or Estate Planning.